ev14photo/AJAXTerminologyServerClient/README.md

 <li>form

 ## Code path and description in response
-Similarly, through config parameters, we specify the path of the result that we will take as code and as a description, using dot notation within the items element of the JSON structure returned within "items".
+Similarly, through config parameters, we specify the path of the result that we will take as code and as a description, using dot notation within the items element of the JSON structure returned.

 <li>descriptions_sub_path: concept.fsn.term
 <li>codes_sub_path: concept.conceptId